shi SUPPORTER ACKNOWLEDGEMENTS

 Wayne participating in a reforestation activity in Belize in 2008.

 In 2008, Wayne decided to see the impact of his donations firsthand and took a trip to Belize with SHI.
-He still fondly remembers the wildlife and his efforts in helping to build raised garden beds.
+He still fondly remembers the wildlife and activities, including tree planting and building raised garden beds.

 SHI is a very cost-effective, well-leveraged way to help people and their families simultaneously, and the environment all at once.
 It’s a win-win.